-The purpose of the PCI DSS is to keep every link in your transaction chain as safe and secure as possible.
-If your business accepts card payments face to face, on your website, or over the phone, this affects the following parts of your transaction chain:
+The purpose of the PCI Data Security Standards is to keep every link in your transaction chain as secure as possible.
+If your business takes card payments face-to-face, on your website, or over the phone, this affects the following parts of your transaction chain:

-By complying to and implementing the PCI DSS standards, you’re protecting your business and customers against the following:
+By complying with the PCI DSS requirements, you’re helping to protect your business and customers against the following:

 ‘Trojans’ and other malicious viruses can sneak into your system to change cardholder payment records from ‘paid in full’ to ‘unpaid’ to make unapproved transactions.
 Keeping your anti-virus software up to date helps you keep these attacks at bay.

-A loss of connectivity is a huge issue if you rely heavily on the Internet to do business.
+Losing connectivity is a huge issue if your business relies heavily on the internet.
 This can be reduced, and even prevented, by building and maintaining a secure network that’s protected by one or more firewalls.
-For further help and advice speak to a Qualified Security Assessor (QSA) or your Payment Card Industry Security Standards Council (PCI SSC) approved Internal Security Assessor.
+For further help and advice, speak to a Qualified Security Assessor (QSA) or your Payment Card Industry Security Standards Council (PCI SSC) approved Internal Security Assessor.
 View more information on assessors and solutions on the PCI Security Standards website.

-Whether it’s face-to-face, online or over the phone, each card transaction you make sends information across public networks.
+Whether it’s face-to-face, online or over the phone, each card transaction you take will send information across public networks.
 By encrypting cardholder data ‘in transit’, private details such as name, address, account number and expiry date are kept safe and hidden.